Izenda7Series/docs/dev/code_bi_portal_custom_css.rst

 Key Styling Colors
 ------------------

-Key styling for Chrome and Firefox is located in the file ``izenda-app-blessed1.css``.
+Key styling for Chrome and Firefox is located in the file ``izenda-ui.css``.
 Below, we list 11 variables that will help you stylize your application.

 .. note::